 Divorce is never easy, and it’s expected for the parties to have some level of conflict between them.
 However, just because conflict exists does not mean the parties can’t rationally resolve that conflict.
 Collaborative divorce provides a structured framework to work out these issues and generate creative, practical solutions that meet everyone’s needs.

 If you can sit down with your spouse and communicate productively over issues such as the division of property, child custody and the payment of support, then the collaborative process might be the best way to finalize your divorce and resolve all related matters constructively in a way that meets your needs fairly and responsibly.
 Remember, you’ll have the benefit of a trained family law attorney certified in collaborative family law to help you along and keep the process on track toward a successful resolution.

-Call the Collaborative Divorce Lawyers at Meros, Smith, Brennan & Brennan, P.A.
+Call the Collaborative Divorce Lawyers at Meros, Smith, Brennan, Brennan and Gregg, P.A.

-Call Meros, Smith, Brennan & Brennan, P.A., today to discuss using collaborative law to resolve your divorce or other family law matter.
+Call Meros, Smith, Brennan, Brennan and Gregg, P.A., today to discuss using collaborative law to resolve your divorce or other family law matter.
 Our St. Petersburg collaborative divorce lawyers represent clients throughout Florida.
 Call 727-822-4929 to get started.